The BWPA is run by members for members.

 Chairwoman

 Annabel gained her Private Pilot Licence in 2001 at Coventry Airport, training on C152s and PA28s before completing tailwheel differences training in a Chipmunk at Husbands Bosworth.
-She has flown a variety of aircraft, including a Cub seaplane, a Mustang and a Thruster TST MkI.
+She has flown a variety of aircraft, including Cub seaplanes, a Mustang and a Thruster TST MkI.
 Annabel has a broad interest in aviation and works for FLYER, supporting the Livestreams and Club members, and writing occasional articles.
 Her aviation background also includes roles as an air/ground radio operator and FISO, as well as serving a commissioned officer with the Air Training Corps.
 Her most rewarding flight to date was her first P1 trip to Europe, which saw her cover over 2000 miles and land in several different countries.

 Jo Sharpe